I will explain why.

 - Treat the cause(s) of the problems, and avoid continued inflammation;

-- Provide the appropriate therapeutic interventions which ingrain new neural pathways that will allow recovery to take place.
+- Provide the appropriate therapeutic interventions that ingrain new neural pathways that will allow recovery to take place.